Which place is cheaper, Bratislava or Brussels?

 When visiting Brussels, people usually allow for lots of time.
 Most visitors spend time around the old town while in the area.
 It offers something for everyone.
 Many people spend a weekend here.
 One of the main draws to the area is the shopping.
 In a weekend, you should have a good grasp of this city.

 Bratislava is a popular place that is full of things to see and experience.
 If you have a weekend, this city makes for a great vacation.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Bratislava, a weekend is sufficent for most.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.

 Brussels, a popular city, is full of activities for travelers.
 This is a popular place to visit for five days.
 Visiting the old town is also a must.
 In five days, you should have a good grasp of this city.
 Your budget might influence how long you stay.

 Bratislava is a popular choice for travelers.
 Five days is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 The entire region has so many activities, and you'll want time to do everything.

 Brussels is a popular place that is full of things to see and experience.
 One of the main draws to the area is the shopping.
 One week is plenty of time to see everything, even with extra days to spare.
 It has many unique tourist attractions and fascinating things to do.

 Bratislava is a great place to explore.
 Visiting the old town is also a must.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This city offers something for everyone.